barkadron/send-channel-message/README.md

 [![License][license-image]][license-url]

-This package provide simple function `sendChannelMessage` that allow to pass messages to separate script in different browsing context and get back result data as a Promise using `Channel Messaging API`.
+This package provide simple function that allow to pass messages to separate script in different browsing context and get back result data as a Promise using _Channel Messaging API_.

 ## Motivation

-If You just want to communicate with script in other window/iframe/worker, You can use postMessage function and onMessage event handler.
+If you just want to communicate with script in other window/iframe/worker, you can use postMessage function and onMessage event handler.

-But if You want to communicate in Promise style, so thats a problem.
+But if you want to communicate in Promise style, so thats a problem.
 And [Channel Messaging API][channel-messaging-api-url] solves this problem using two-way channels with a port at each end.

 ## Installation